iCliniq Logo

 Welcome to icliniq.com.

-Forehead Wrinkles are signs of aging process.
-Men get wrinkles due to decrease formation of new collagen and destruction of already existing collagen and elastin proteins in our skin.
-Wrinkles can be inherited if one gets it early but in majority people, they become prominent with aging and ultraviolet radiation has the major role to play in this.
+Forehead Wrinkles are signs of the aging process.
+Men get wrinkles due to decreased formation of new collagen and the destruction of existing collagen and elastin in our skin.
+Wrinkles can be inherited if one gets them early, but in the majority of people, they become prominent with age, and ultraviolet radiation plays a major role in this.
 UV (ultraviolet) radiation boosts the process of collagen degradation through the formation of reactive oxygen species.

-Men get more forehead wrinkles because in females estrogen has a somewhat protective role.
-Men are more exposed to sunlight and women have more fat layer beneath the skin that gives good contouring to the skin.
-Prevention of forehead wrinkles is partially possible because they are part of the normal age process.
+Men get more forehead wrinkles because, in females, estrogen has a somewhat protective role.
+Men are more exposed to sunlight, and women have a thicker layer beneath the skin that gives good contouring to the skin.
+Prevention of forehead wrinkles is partially possible because they are part of the normal aging process.
 Protection from sunlight is very important in this regard.

 Treatment of forehead wrinkles can be invasive or noninvasive.
-In non-invasive procedures HIFU, (high intensity focused ultrasound) is very famous nowadays.
-In this high intensity focused ultrasound waves are given to wrinkle area and it stimulates collagen formation.
-Invasive methods are botox injection.
+In non-invasive procedures, HIFU (high-intensity focused ultrasound) is very famous nowadays.
+In this, high-intensity focused ultrasound waves are given to the wrinkle area, and it stimulates collagen formation.
+Invasive methods are Botox injections.
 Surgical correction requires fillers to be inserted.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!